-Prof. dr. Roshanka (Rosh) Ranasinghe holds the AXA Chair in Climate Change Impacts and Coastal Risk at the Department of Water Science and Engineering, IHE Delft and at the Department of Water Engineering and Management, University of Twente.
-He also holds Visiting Professor appointments at the Australian National University and the University of Queensland, Australia.
+Prof. dr. Roshanka (Rosh) Ranasinghe holds the AXA Chair in Climate Change Impacts and Coastal Risk at the Department of Coastal & Urban Risk & Resilience, IHE Delft and at the Department of Water Engineering and Management, University of Twente.
+He is also a Senior Specialist at Harbour, Coastal and Offshore department (Hydrualic Engineering Unit) at Deltares and holds an Honorary Professor position at the University of Melbourne (Australia).

 Rosh obtained his Bachelor of Science Engineering (1st Class Honours) from the University of Peradeniya, Sri Lanka in 1993 and his PhD in Coastal Engineering and Oceanography from the Centre for Water Research, University of Western Australia in 1998.
 Since then he has worked in the Academic and government sectors in Australia, USA and The Netherlands.